What is microplastic?

 Where does microplastic come from?

 Microplastic doesn’t come from just one source.
-Some microplastics are made small on purpose while others come from the wear and tear or weathering of other plastics.
-Let’s explore some of the most common types together!
+Some microplastics are made small on purpose while others come from the wear and tear or weathering of larger plastics.
+Let’s explore some of the most common sources of microplastic pollution together!

 Nurdles from the plastics industry